muziejus/javascripting-english-major/5-collections.md

 of information.

 A collection of information is a set of data (“datums”) that combine to form something larger than it itself.
-Perhaps the easiest collection is a list, like, say, a list of friends.
-These friends don’t interact with each other, necessarily, but they get combined into a list.
-Doing so exposes them to **iterability**, the ability to loop over them.
-Say you want to invite your friends to a party, and you want to send “personalized” invitations.
-You could iterate over (loop over) your list of friends, get their first names, and then use that name in an email that opens “Dear FIRST_NAME.”
+Perhaps the easiest collection to think of in programming terms is a list, like, say, a to-do list.
+The items on the list don’t interact with each other, necessarily (what does “schedule dentist appointment” have to do with “buy kitty litter”?), but in a list, they can be ordered and shuffled around.
+Furthermore, by being in a list, each chore is exposed to **iterability**, the ability to loop over them.

+Iterability it a crucial concept in programming.
+We’ve already seen it in action with while and for loops, but with collections of data, it becomes even more powerful.
+Imagine that you have a list of friends, and you want to invite them to a party.
+But you also want the invitations to be “personalized.”
+You could iterate over (loop over) your list, get your friends’ first names, and then use that name in an email that opens “Dear FIRST_NAME.”
+They each get the same email, but the first name matches their own.

 <section id="arrays">
 ## Arrays

 In JavaScript, the simplest list data structure is called an **array**.
-Arrays are common in programming languages, and are typically designed to be extremely fast at sorting and iterating.
-In JavaScript, we’re not so lucky, as the implementation is a bit peculiar.
-However, it’s worth knowing what an array looks like, because we will definitely be using them from now on.
+Arrays are common in programming languages, and they are typically designed to be extremely fast at sorting and iterating.
+In JavaScript, we’re not so lucky;
+arrays don’t offer the same kind of speed benefits.
+Still, they are crucial, and we’ll be seeing them a lot from now on.

 Simply put, an array is a set of pieces of data surrounded by brackets (`[]`).
-These are all valid arrays:
+These are all valid arrays, and type them into your `scripts.js`:

 ```javascript
 let arrayOfStrings, arrayOfNumbers, arrayMixed;